NallyNik/fm-stats-preview-card-component/README.md

 - Mobile-first workflow

 ### What I learned
-- Use picture with srcset!
+- Use picture with `srcset`!
-- Pseudo-element ::before to apply a layer!
+- Pseudo-element `::before` to apply a layer!
+- Replace the `::before` to use `mix-blend-mode`!

-It was harder than I expected, but i did it!
+It was harder than I expected, but I did it!

 ## Author